3 Easy Tai Chi Videos for Seniors Prevent Falls, Improve Balance and Strength

 It consists of making slow, graceful movements while breathing deeply.

-Studies have found that tai chi also improves leg strength, cardiovascular endurance, flexibility, immune system, sleep, happiness, sense of self-worth, and the ability to concentrate and multitask during cognitive tests.
+Studies have found that tai chi improves leg strength, cardiovascular endurance, flexibility, immune system, sleep, happiness, sense of self-worth, and the ability to concentrate and multitask during cognitive tests.

 Amazing benefits from such a simple exercise!